rdegges/rdegges-blog/articles/2013/easy-fuzzy-text-searching-with-postgresql.md

+---
-Title: Easy Fuzzy Text Searching With PostgreSQL
+title: "Easy Fuzzy Text Searching With PostgreSQL"
-Date: 2013-06-12
-Tags: programming
+date: "2013-06-12"
+tags: ["programming"]
+slug: "easy-fuzzy-text-searching-with-postgresql"
-Summary: PostgreSQL has a really useful extension which allows you to easily do full text fuzzy search.
+description: "PostgreSQL has a really useful extension which allows you to easily do full text fuzzy search."
+---

 ![Monster in Disguise Sketch][]